 The customer was satisfied and appreciative of this successful installation.
 The original installation plan was able to be modified “on the fly” to facilitate easier access to turbine hardware during maintenance outages and utilize the customer’s preferred pressure and temperature transmitter hardware.

-MD&A’s Control Systems Division maintains a staff of OEM experienced field engineers who provide installation, technical support, advanced troubleshooting, training, and consulting services for gas and steam turbine controls, generator excitation, and auxiliary systems.
+MD&A’s Turbine and Generator Controls Division maintains a staff of OEM experienced field engineers who provide installation, technical support, advanced troubleshooting, training, and consulting services for gas and steam turbine controls, generator excitation, and auxiliary systems.

 Email This article | Print This Article